Govind Ballabh Pant Social Science Institute: Manav Vikas Sangrahalaya (The Museum of Development of Man)

-Apart from its display unit the museum is also involved in carrying out academic research, popular activities and interventions activities that aim to reach out to lesser-known marginalized communities.
-In the process also disseminates knowledge among the general public about these communities.
-Since its inception in 2001 the museum has been organizing various workshops and training programmes for children during the summer vacations under the banners of Art for Social Change and Theatre for Social Change.
-Every year a programme called Chetna Parva (a social knowledge awareness programme) is conducted for school children in which children belonging to different schools of the city visit the museum and are given a popular lecture by eminent social scientists on important social issues.
+Apart from its display unit, the museum is also involved in carrying out academic research, popular activities and activities that aim to reach out to lesser-known marginalized communities.
+Since its inception in 2001, the museum has been organizing various workshops and training programmes for children during the summer vacations under the banners of Art for Social Change and Theatre for Social Change.
+Every year a programme called Chetna Parva (a social knowledge awareness programme) is conducted for school children in which children belonging to different schools of the city visit the museum and are given a lecture by social scientists on social issues.
 Training programmes are also organized for women in which they are taught indigenous skills that can help to empower them economically and socially.

-As a part of the intervention activities among marginalized communities the museum has been carrying out various programmes to enhance the cultural identity of marginalized communities through their cultural skills, traditions and performances.
+As a part of the intervention activities among marginalized communities, the museum has been carrying out programmes to enhance the cultural identity of marginalized communities through cultural skills, traditions and performances.
 Under its programme on Identity and Development workshops like Zindagi Nadi Kinare (with the Nishads) and Hunar (with the various lower caste communities of Shahabpur), were organized in the last few years.
 Other intervention programmes included sensitizing rural communities about the problem of water scarcity through their own cultural resources.
 A cultural station is in the process of being established in Shahabpur, which is aimed at using culture as a tool for development of the communities living in the village.